ProfessorBrownBear/Demo-repository-for-GitHub-Actions-and-Jest-testing/README.md

 # Demo-repository-for-GitHub-Actions-and-Jest-testing
-a sandbox to practice writing GIT Actions
+A sandbox to practice writing GIT Actions
+Now we will find out how Git Actions and can be connected to other IT system hooks.